-The Robinson Zone discovery is unique in the district as it's a grassroots find of a potential "blind" deposit aided by geophysics (induced polarization surveys) and a custom-built, high-technology downhole camera.
+The Castle East area is unique in the district as it's a grassroots type of discovery aided by geophysics (induced polarization surveys) and a custom-built, high-technology downhole camera and oriented diamond drill core.

-The 2019/2020 program started with four successful short wedge holes (wedges CS-19-08W1 to -W4) from hole CA1108, totaling 726.27 meters.
+The 2019/2020 program started with four successful short wedge holes (wedges CS-19-08W1 to - W4) from hole CA1108, totaling 726.27 meters.
 These holes provided important initial pierce points into this northwest-southeast striking and southwest dipping vein structure.